Updated on 01 November 2020. Written by Alec Vuijlsteke with Lisa Pschorn.

-If you hold a university degree you can still apply for a Robert Schuman traineeship in the European Parliament.
-The deadline is 30 June for a traineeship to start on 1 October.
-A paid traineeships will enhance your education and your vocational training.
+If you hold a university degree you can now apply for a Robert Schuman traineeship in the European Parliament.
+The deadline is 30 November for a traineeship to start on 1 March 2021.
+A paid traineeship will enhance your education and your vocational training.
 It will provide you with an insight into the work of the EU institutions and the European Parliament.

 Candidates without distinction as to gender, sexual orientation, cultural, ethnic backgrounds or disability are encouraged to apply, with reasonable accommodation available for successful candidates with disabilities who may need them.